zchoolzboringzz/ZchoolsWeb/README.md

 Guys, I finally added more games!
 Yeah.. that's all.
 I will start adding the front page theme soon, though.

-# Zchool's Web V3 - The best Google Sites website for unblocked games!
+# Zchool's Web - The best Google Sites website for unblocked games!
 My Original and always updated website can be found here.
 Website: https://sites.google.com/view/thezchoolsbestweb

 # What does this website include?
-This website includes games, apps, website, and proxs.
-All of these can influence your games and unblocking website features with ease.
+This website includes games, apps, and cool websites.
+All of these can influence your games with ease.

 # Alternatives
 Alternatives just incase all of the links are blocked.